git-steven/git-steven.github.io/_posts/2025-08-14-layered-architecture.md

 ## 🖼️ Diagram
 ![Layered Architecture Diagram](https://github.com/git-steven/git-steven.github.io/raw/master/assets/images/layered-architecture.png)

-> **Diagram Caption:**
-> Five horizontal layers stacked top-to-bottom, with a dark vertical **Cross-Cutting Concerns wedge (▼)** slicing through them — showing utilities like logging, validation, and config that touch every layer but depend on none.

 ---

 ## 🧭 The Enduring Idea

 If you’ve ever built an application — microservice, monolith, or hobby script — you’ve probably already used **Layered Architecture**.
-It’s the *grandparent* of nearly every pattern that followed: Clean, Hexagonal, Onion, and even the emerging **Emergent Layer Architecture (ELA)**.
+It’s the *grandparent* of nearly every pattern that followed: Clean, Hexagonal, Onion, and others such as [Medallion Architecture](https://www.databricks.com/blog/what-is-medallion-architecture)

 Despite its age, the model keeps showing up because it delivers exactly what teams need most at the start of any project:

-**clarity, organization, and an easy mental map.**
+**clarity, organization, separation of concerns, and an easy mental map of dependencies.**

 ---